PingOne Advanced Identity Cloud

 • You can create custom identity objects.
 These custom identity objects are also generic.
 This means that they are entirely stored in an indexed JSON data structure.

-• Identity Cloud does not support adding relationships to custom identity objects.
+• Advanced Identity Cloud does not support the modification of application identity objects.

-• ForgeRock recommends that you add no more than 12 custom attributes each to roles, assignments, groups, organizations, and applications, as this can impact the performance of your tenant environments.
+• Ping Identity recommends that you add no more than 12 custom attributes each to roles, assignments, groups, and organizations, as this can impact the performance of your tenant environments.

 The following table summarizes the identity schema: